dc4eu/uself-pid-generator/README.md

 # uSelf Issuer GUI

-The PID Generator is a graphical user interface developed by Atos for the DC4EU project under Work Package 5 (Education and Professional Qualifications).
-It is designed to simulate obtaining a Person Identification Data (PID) in compliance with eIDAS 2.0, the EUDI Wallet ecosystem, and the W3C Verifiable Credentials standard.
+The PID Generator is a graphical user interface developed by **Atos** for the **DC4EU** project under Work Package 5 (Education and Professional Qualifications).
+It is designed to simulate obtaining a Person Identification Data (PID) in compliance with **eIDAS 2.0**, the **EUDI Wallet** ecosystem, and the W3C Verifiable Credentials standard.

-Furtehr information about this tool can be founded [here](https://github.com/dc4eu/educational-pilot/tree/main/toolkits/Pilot2/components/pid-generator)
+Further information about this tool can be founded [here](https://github.com/dc4eu/educational-pilot/tree/main/toolkits/Pilot2/components/pid-generator)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.